 |Redemption option||Point value||Value of 100,000-point sign-up bonus|

 |Ultimate Rewards travel portal (25 percent redemption bonus)||1.25 cents||$1,250|

 |Chase Pay purchases||0.8 cent||$800|

-Additionally, you can transfer your points at 1:1 value to one of Chase’s many travel partners to get even higher values on your points.
+Additionally, with the Chase Ink Business Preferred Card, you can transfer your points at 1:1 value to one of Chase’s travel partners to get even higher values on your points.

 |Transfer option||Point value||Value of 100,000-point sign-up bonus|

 |Singapore Airlines||1.3 cents||$1,300|